 Short on time?
-Watch the latest Ignite presentation (26 Minutes)
+Watch the Fall Ignite presentation

 Microsoft Azure Sentinel is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution.
 Azure Sentinel delivers intelligent security analytics and threat intelligence across the enterprise, providing a single solution for alert detection, threat visibility, proactive hunting, and threat response (read more).

 If you want to get an initial overview of Azure Sentinel's technical capabilities, the latest Ignite presentation is a good starting point.
 You might also find the Quick Start Guide to Azure Sentinel useful (requires registration).
 A more detailed overview, however somewhat dated, can be found in this webinar: MP4, YouTube, Presentation.